iamabbasasadzada/Howy/README.md

 # Howy
-This site was developed by iamabbasasadzada and VusalAbdurahamnov12.
+This site was developed by @iamabbasasadzada and @VusalAbdurahamnov12.
 We used html, css and javascript on this site.